 Using BrowseAloud on your home computer

-Look for the BrowseAloud icon on the websites you visit.
-More than 7,000 websites use BrowseAloud, so once you have it on your computer, you can listen to all of these websites, too.
+- Look for the BrowseAloud icon on the websites you visit.
+Thousands of websites use BrowseAloud, so once you have it on your computer, you can listen to all of these websites, too.